deepthiii33/sapienceintern/task1/lab-setup.md

+# Installing virtualbox/ VMware

+Open the downloaded VM file from its saved location and follow the on-screen instructions to install it.

 # Installing Kali Linux and Metasploitable

 Kali Linux is a powerful penetration testing operating system, while Metasploitable is a deliberately vulnerable virtual machine designed for security training.
 Below are the two methods for installing Kali Linux.